 Discussion: The Semi-Attached Figure

-The deception described above is an example of what statisticians call the “semi-attached figure.”
+The illusion described above is an example of what statisticians call the “semi-attached figure.”
 As the author of How to Lie with Statistics puts it, “If you can’t prove what you want to prove, demonstrate something else and pretend that they are the same thing.
 In the daze that follows the collision of statistics with the human mind, hardly anybody will notice the difference” (see p.74).

 What I find fascinating and at the same time stupefying is that when the real-world data on “breakthrough cases” crashed the party and made the deception impossible to maintain, the head of the CDC and the CEO of Pfizer both admitted that the mRNA vaccines can no longer stop infection, particularly infection by variants.
 Of course, anyone who read the NEJM article would have known already that Pfizer, in fact, failed to demonstrate that the mRNA shots stop infection in the first place.
 And yet, despite reality reasserting itself, we continue to be pressured, if not required by our employers, to get vaccinated and boosted, as if the CEO of Pfizer never admitted that the shots have failed to work as advertised.